-Inheritance Act Claims Solicitors
+Inheritance Dispute Solicitors

 Have you been unfairly left out of a will or received less than you expected?
 Under the Inheritance (Provision for Family and Dependants) Act 1975, certain individuals can legally claim financial provision from an estate if they’ve not been adequately provided for, whether there’s a will or the deceased died intestate (without a will).